 Our St. John students in grades 1 - 8 participate in the NWEA testing starting with the 2018-2019 school year, with IOWA testing conducted in previous years.
 Test results show that our students meet and exceed all state standards.
 For additional information on these assessments and our school results, please contact our school principal.

 Our students in Kindergarten to 8th grade receive Spanish language instruction by a teaching specialist.
 Students experience a varied approach; they learn while singing, drawing, conversing, and eventually reading and writing in Spanish.
 Classes are held twice a week in Elementary and three times each week in Middle School.

 At St. John Lutheran School, we value our student’s unique interests and abilities.
 To help foster individual develop, our Middle School students receive the opportunity to select an Academic Enrichment (AE) class each quarter.
 AE classes include options such as: Mouse Trap Car Building, a math and science program in which students design functional model cars using day to day items like rulers, CD’s and rubber bands; Public Speaking, which helps students develop writing, speaking and presentation skills; and Drawing and Painting, featuring a variety of artistic methods and creative tools.
 Courses vary by each quarter of the school year and some are two-quarter classes.

-Another one of our AE courses is Future City, a national engineering and math competition for middle school students.
+Another St. John AE courses is Future City, a national engineering and math competition for middle school students.
 The program is sponsored regionally by the Engineering Society of Detroit and the National Future City competition takes place each year in conjunction with National Engineers Week in Washington, D.C.
 The Future City program challenges each team to develop a city of the future, with various program component requirements including a 3-D model, a written essay, a virtual SIMS design and a verbal presentation.
 St. John is the only school to win back-to-back National Championships, in 2014 and 2015.